-To prevent exposure to RF energy (see the hazard area illustration on page 1), you can configure up to two no-transmit zones for areas where crew and/or passengers frequent (see Figure 40).
+To prevent exposure to RF energy, which may be harmful to people who stand within 36 feet (11 meters) of the antenna, you can configure up to two no-transmit zones for areas where crew and/or passengers frequent (see Figure 51).
 The system will disable the transmitter whenever the antenna is pointing within one of these zones.